juychen/juychen.github.io/docs/3_Nextflow/Nextflow.md

 [Nextflow](https://www.nextflow.io/about-us.html) is free open-source software distributed under the Apache 2.0 license developed by Seqera Labs.
 The software is used by scientists and engineers to write, deploy and share data-intensive, highly scalable, workflows on any infrastructure.

 It helps us to define workflows to run a pipeline composed of multiple programs.
-The reason we apply Nextflow is that it can be applied to workflows in the containers or on a cloud computing platform.
+The reason we apply Nextflow is that it can be applied to workflows in containers or on a cloud computing platform.

-You can refer to the [Nextflow documentation](https://www.nextflow.io/docs/latest/getstarted.html) for more information about nextflow syntax and usage.
+You can refer to the [Nextflow documentation](https://www.nextflow.io/docs/latest/getstarted.html) for more information about Nextflow syntax and usage.

 <div class="code-example" markdown="1">